-It occurs on poorly drained, wet or seasonally wet soils, usually with Alder, Birch and Willows as the main tree species, but sometimes including trees like Ash where it is a little drier.
+It occurs on poorly drained, wet or seasonally wet soils, usually with Willows , Birches and Alder as the main trees species, but sometimes including trees like Ash where it is a little drier.

 Harvest Mouse nests may be found in Reed Canary Grass (Phalaris) and Wet Woodland provides cover and breeding sites for more mammals, such as Otter, Water Vole, and bats such as Noctule.

 Local Priority Habitat details

 Wet woodland is a local priority habitat because of its national status, the plants, animals and birds it supports, and the opportunity for its conservation in Barnsley.

 Wet Woodland is a national priority habitat.
 UK BAP priority habitats

 It is classed as Broadleaf Woodland or Scrub in Phase 1 habitat surveys.

 Wet Woodland in Barnsley includes National Vegetation Classification categories: